First used in 1992, the FIFA back pass rule in association football (also called soccer) is often misunderstood and misinterpreted.

 There were many long debates.
 They decided to extend the successful football pass back rule.
 They also applied it to throw-ins from defenders to their own goalkeeper.
 Even so, the urge to extend it to all back-passes (with the head, thigh, chest, etc.) got resisted.

-Their main goal [pardon the intended pun] is to attract as many supporters to the beautiful game as possible.
+In the end, their main goal [pardon the intended pun] is to attract as many supporters to the beautiful game as possible.

-FIFA Back Pass Rule in Football
+Back Pass to Goalkeeper Rule in FIFA Football